-This is a collection of images of murals from Northern Ireland, principally West Belfast, Republican and Loyalist, painted during the recent period of Troubles.
-The images are records which include historical representation, political standpoints, community concerns, forms of ideological address.
-They range from overtly political declaration, to brutal depictions of the conflict, to humour and irony.
+This collection forms an archive of murals from Northern Ireland - Nationalist, Republican, Unionist, Loyalist and non-aligned - painted during the Troubles and the post-conflict period (1979-2014).
+The images are records which include the representation of history, the expression of political standpoints, the articulation of community concerns, formations of memory and modes of ideological address.
+The murals range from overtly political declarations, to brutal depictions of the conflict, to comments on peace and the peace process, to humour and irony.

-Tony Crowley's presentation for the Claremont Discourse Lectures, entitled Speaking Through Walls: Political Murals In Northern Ireland, discussed the murals as a way of exploring how the paintings served not simply to express political viewpoints but to create physical and conceptual spaces.
+Professor Tony Crowley worked in Northern Ireland during the Troubles and has written widely on both the murals and the politics of language in Ireland.
+His presentation for the Claremont Discourse Lectures, entitled Speaking Through Walls: Political Murals In Northern Ireland <http://ccdl.libraries.claremont.edu/cdm/ref/collection/cdl/id/6>, discussed how the murals serve(d) not simply to express points of view, but to create physical and conceptual spaces.